 In the Azure portal, click Connection String.

-Use the copy buttons on the right side of the screen to copy the PRIMARY CONNECTION STRING.
+Use the copy button on the right side of the window to copy the PRIMARY CONNECTION STRING.

 In Visual Studio, open the App.config file.

-Uncomment the StorageConnectionString on line 8 and comment out the StorageConnectionString on line 7 as this tutorial does not use the Storage Emulator.
-Line 7 and 8 should now look like this:
+Uncomment the StorageConnectionString on line 8 and comment out the StorageConnectionString on line 7, because this tutorial does not use the Azure SDK Storage Emulator.
+Lines 7 and 8 should now look like this:

 <!--key="StorageConnectionString" value="UseDevelopmentStorage=true;" />--> <add key="StorageConnectionString" value="DefaultEndpointsProtocol=https;AccountName=[AccountName];AccountKey=[AccountKey]" />